Dutch Employment Law

 In The Netherlands it is not always easy to dismiss employees.
 The use of a mix of fixed and indefinite term contracts and the hiring of employees via temp agencies is therefore a good way to avail over a flexible work force.
 This will enable the employer to up size and down size the company in an effective manner.

 The dismissal of employees with a contract for an indefinite term is generally not impossible, but this will most always cost time, effort and money.
-In the absence of mutual agreement or cause the employer may generally not terminate the contract of employment without a permit, to be obtained from the Dismissal Authority.
-This will take several months and it is not always predictable whether one will obtain the required permit or not.
-Another option is to ask the Court to dissolve the employment contract.
-In general, these proceedings are less time consuming.
-The Court may award compensation to the employee.
-This is dependent on various factors, like the circumstances of the case, the length of the contract of employment and the age of the employee.
+In the absence of mutual agreement or cause the employer may generally not terminate the contract unless one of the grounds for dismissal as specified in the law is fully satisfied.
+It is anticipated that the law will change as from 1 January 2020.
+After that date employers should be able to get a dismissal in cases where non of the gronds is fully satisfied, but where there is a satisfactory mix of reasons for dismissal.
+Generally speaking economical grounds make it possible to obtain a permit to terminate the contract from the Dismissal Authority.
+For more personal reasons, like dissatisfactory performance of the employee, the option is to ask the Court to dissolve the employment contract.
+In all cases it is likely that a redundancy payment forms part of the deal.
 For more details see the explanation of the Dutch Cantonal Court Formula in our article on Redundancy Payments in The Netherlands.

 Please note, that it is generally impossible to fire an employee during pregnancy or during sick leave.